RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

     https://userX-admin.dil.opentry.me/p/login
     ```

-    *Remember to replace the userX with your user number.*
+    *Remember to replace the `X` variable in the URL with your assigned user number.*

 1. Accept the self-signed certificate if you haven't.